OneMight/AI_Automobile/dataset/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 40 images.
+The dataset includes 48 images.
-Cars are annotated in YOLOv8 format.
+Cars-hS0e are annotated in YOLOv8 format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)